 Be an Advocate for Abused and Neglected Children

-Boston CASA advocates are appointed by juvenile court judges to be the eyes and ears of the court in complicated abuse and neglect cases.
-CASAs represent the "best interest" of the children they work with and are most often the only party involved in the case that does so.
+Boston CASAs (Court Appointed Special Advocates) are appointed by juvenile court judges to be the eyes and ears of the court in complicated abuse and neglect cases.
 CASA volunteers work to be a unifying force on behalf of children - gathering information, communicating with all parties, and ensuring that children in foster care have a caring and consistent adult speaking up for them and making sure they are receiving the care they need and deserve.

 CASA volunteers stay with a child until the case is closed and the child is in a safe and permanent home.
 For many abused children, their CASA volunteer will be the one constant adult presence in their lives in which foster parents, social workers, lawyers, teachers and mental health providers can change frequently.
 A child with a CASA volunteer is more likely to find a safe, permanent home; is half as likely to re-enter the foster care system; and is more likely to succeed in school.